florianjeanmart/project/public/components/mathjs/docs/expressions/syntax.md

 ```

 When outputting results, the function `math.format` can be used to hide
-these round-off errors when outputting results for the myself:
+these round-off errors when outputting results for the user:

 ```js
 var ans = math.eval('0.1 + 0.2');   //  0.30000000000000004